mozzarellaV8/agora-marketplace/R/arules-md/agora-associations-04-mining-04.md

 ```

 ![itemFreq-0.005](plots/arules/a4-04-ItemFreq-0005.png)

+- prices within 10-150 show mup more than twice as much as the next nearest item - which is prices in the $150-600 range.
+It might be worth taking a look at the distribution of this subset.
+- the United States shows up nearly twice as much as the next location - the UK.

 Wanting to see how different minimum supports affected item frequency, scripted a loop to plot a sequence of values.